End Times Issues

 29. Covenants related to worship.
 PDF / JPEG

-There are a group of covenants related to the worship of God, and the leaders involved in worship, which are described as lasting "forever."
-But considering the various meanings of the Hebrew word "forever," many people believe these covenants ended when the Old Covenant came to an end.
-(Others may disagree.)
+There are a group of covenants that relate to the worship of God and the leaders involved in that worship.
+These are described as lasting "forever."
+But the Hebrew word "forever" has a number of meanings (just like the English word does).
+So some people believe these covenants ended when the Old Covenant came to an end ... and others disagree.
 Here, we look at the conclusions we can reach, depending on which view we take.

 30. Covenants and God's eternal plan.
 PDF / JPEG